-In the last few years mental health has really risen up the political agenda, but we need to keep putting pressure on the Government to ensure the rights of people who are severely affected by mental illness are respected and enhanced.
-We wanted to share a few of our successes with you below, if you'd like to get in touch with us about any of our campaigns, please email us on firstname.lastname@example.org
+In the last few years mental health has risen up the political agenda, but we need to keep putting pressure on the Government to ensure the rights of people severely affected by mental illness are respected.
+We wanted to share a few of our successes with you below, if you'd like to get in touch with us about any of our campaigns, please email us on email@example.com

 Campaign Win on Personal Independence Payments

 Thanks to thousands of campaigners taking action on PIP, earlier this year the Government announced that they will not be challenging a court ruling from December which deemed last year’s changes to PIP as ‘blatantly discriminatory’ towards people with mental illness.
 This is a huge victory!
 It means that up to 164,000 people should receive a higher rate of PIP, which they are rightly entitled to.
 The decision to backdate these payments will restore the sense of independence to all those from which it was taken.
 We want to thank everyone that campaigned with us to Protect PIP.